Answered By: [Unclaimed] Last Updated: May 22, 2019 Views: 53

-The first step when you are looking for an article is to check to see if we own it or have access to it through the Databases.
-The easiest way to find out is to take the magazine or journal title (not the article title) and search for it under the Find Journals by Title or Subject link in the Articles and Databases tab on the libraries' homepage.
+The first step when you are looking for an article is to check to see if the library owns or has access to it online.
+The easiest way to find out is to take the magazine or journal title (not the article title) and search for it on the Journals by Title page, linked under the Research dropdown menu on the library's homepage.
 Input the magazine/journal title in the first box and select Search.
 If we own the title, it will show up.
 For example, here is the listing for a title called R&D:

 |from 07/01/2002 to present in Academic OneFile|

 |from 07/01/2002 to present in Business Source Complete|

 |from 07/01/2002 to present in Expanded Academic ASAP|

 |from 07/01/2002 to present in Freely Accessible Science Journals|